two human hands painting acting books acting theory

 Why Do You Want To Be An Actor?

 Wow, okay, I know – big question.
-And you only wanted to figure out how to get a little closer to the character you’re playing!
+And you only wanted to figure out how to get into character!

 Honestly, though, this is the place to start if you really want to make genuine connections with your characters and play them with conviction.